Garter Stitch Trivet Pattern

 Trivets are one of those things that everyone can use and make great gifts, especially for anyone who spends any time in the kitchen.
 If you like to make and give handmade gifts to your friends and family, add these trivets to your ‘to-make’ list.

-Some of these are affiliate links, and I will earn a small commission off the sale of these products, but the price you are charged is not affected.
+Some of these links may be Amazon affiliate links and I may earn a small commission from the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 Best Fibers for Making Trivets